BriteCore/Design-Team-Projects/README.md

 ## Followup Questions

 1. How long did you spend on the test?
-What
 2. Describe what you see as the biggest change you made to improve usability of this design.